DaryaShaban/DaryaShaban/README.md

 **My name is Darya Shaban**.

 I am a Data Scientist at DELVE.
-I lead projects for non-profits and for-profits, working with tradaitional machine learning, time series and statistical models.
+I lead projects for nonprofits and for-profits, working with traditional machine learning, time series and statistical models.

 This repository stores my out-of-work projects.